The number of mixed race families in this country is on the rise.

 Furthermore, some parents adopt children from an ethnicity different from their own.
 It is hurtful when strangers question whether or not you are the parent.

-How about observing obvious signs of love, like warm embraces and endearing titles (mom, dad, etc)?
-Asking if a child has been adopted or questioning the mother because her skin color does not match her child’s skin is not a good way to start a conversation with mixed race families.
+Asking if a child has been adopted or questioning the mother because her skin color does not match her child’s skin is not a good way to start a conversation with mixed race families, in fact, it’s a quick way to offend a possible new friend.

 Don’t Ask Questions about a Child’s Ethnicity Unless You Have a Close Relationship with the Parent